-(b) Has been previously made available by the owner to others without an obligation concerning its confidentiality; or
+(b) Has been previously made available by the owner to others without an obligation concerning its confidentiality; or marine environment and safety, other than proprietary equipment design data, shall not be deemed confidential.

 (c) Is already in the possession of the Authority with no obligation concerning its confidentiality.